Actuarial-consistency and two-step actuarial valuations: a new paradigm to insurance valuation: Actuarial-consistent valuations

-In the following theorem, it is proven that the class of weak actuarial-consistent valuations is equal to the class of actuarial hedge-based valuations.
+In the following theorem, we prove that the class of actuarial-consistent valuations is equal to the class of actuarial hedge-based valuations.

-\begin{theorem} A valuation $\Pi$ is a weak actuarial-consistent valuation if, and only if, it is an actuarial hedge-based valuation. \end{theorem} \begin{proof} Assume $\Pi$ is an actuarial hedge-based valuation, i.e.\ we have that
+\begin{theorem} A valuation $\Pi$ is an actuarial-consistent valuation if, and only if, it is an actuarial hedge-based valuation. \end{theorem} \begin{proof} Assume $\Pi$ is an actuarial hedge-based valuation, i.e.\ we have that

 where $\theta_S$ is an actuarial hedger.
-Consider an actuarial claim $S^{(2)}\in \mathcal{C}^{(2)}$.
-Then for some actuarial valuation $\rho$.
+Consider an actuarial claim $S^{(2)}\in L^{\infty}(\mathcal{F}^{(2)})$.
+Then for some actuarial valuation $\pi^{(2)}$.
 Then it is straightforward to verify that

-which shows that an actuarial hedge-based valuation is a weak actuarial-consistent valuation.
+which shows that an actuarial hedge-based valuation is a actuarial-consistent valuation.

-Assume now that $\Pi$ is a weak actuarial-consistent valuation.
+Assume now that $\Pi$ is an actuarial-consistent valuation.
 Then it follows from Lemma \ref{Lemma_3} that

 where $\theta_S=\left(\Pi[S],0,\ldots,0 \right)$.
 Define the valuation $\Pi'$ as follows: